 We are educators and we miss seeing our students in classrooms.
-But returning to schools without proper health and safety protections will expose our children and their families to COVID-19 and will put them at greater risk of illness and death.
+But returning to schools without proper health and safety protections exposes our children and their families to COVID-19 — which puts them at greater risk of illness and death.

 On Saturday, February 20, a 100-car caravan stretched through downtown Los Angeles sponsored by Students Deserve, Alliance of Californians for Community Empowerment, Los Angeles Alliance for New Economy, Eastside Padres Contra La Privatización, Reclaim Our Schools Los Angeles, United Teachers Los Angeles.

-Collectively, we can win the safe return to schools that our students and community members deserve.
+Collectively, we can win a safe return to schools that our students and community members deserve.

 VIDEO: UTLA Prez Cecily Myart-Cruz & members of the UTLA Bargaining Team talk about the Tentative Agreement reached with LAUSD — extended safety protocols, supporting learning for quarantined students, the 5% raise, and more.

 WATCH HERE: https://t.co/dxVCYKPe9Y https://t.co/t8FAeaZImz

 #Solidarity CVS is refusing to negotiate a fair contract and meet the demands of their workers.
 Join @UFCW770 workers and allies for boycott action this Friday, September 24th at 10am at a CVS in West Hollywood! #CVSDoBetter #CVSWorkersStandTogether https://t.co/cW7n85qW8K

 UTLA has reached a tentative agreement with LAUSD on extended COVID safety measures, a 5% pay raise , strategies for staffing the City of Angels online program, & learning continuity for students who must quarantine.
 UTLA members will be voting 9/30-10/2. https://t.co/66EoJuNXlE